nmearl/wsp-hubbles-law/day_four/hubble-intro.md

 # Measuring the Hubble Constant

-The Hubble constant ($H_\circ$) is a crucial value in cosmology that describes the rate at which the universe is expanding.
-To measure $H_\circ$, we need to calculate the slope of the relationship between the radial velocities of galaxies and their distances from us.
+The Hubble constant ($H_0$) is a crucial value in cosmology that describes the rate at which the universe is expanding.
+To measure $H_0$, we need to calculate the slope of the relationship between the radial velocities of galaxies and their distances from us.
 This process can be better understood through an analogy of runners in a race.

 ## The Analogy: Runners in a Race